 Peonies

 Full, fluffy, and perfectly round, peonies are a hot commodity in the wedding industry, and it’s easy to see why.
-These romantic wedding flowers come in some of the most popular color palettes like ivory, white, pink, red, and yellow.
+These romantic wedding flowers come in some of the most popular color palettes, including ivory, white, pink, red, and yellow.
 Blooming in late spring through early summer, they can be ideal for weddings in April, May, and June.

 Anemones